Huijian Xinmo: Plot summary

 The novel is set in eighth-century China during the Tang dynasty almost three decades after the power struggle in the wulin between the Dous and Wangs.
 Unknown to everyone, the Dou clan has a survivor, Dou Yuan, who has been training hard and plotting his revenge all these years.

-Wang Yanyu, who is fatally wounded by Dou Yuan, instructs her son Zhan Bocheng to refrain from seeking vengeance and to take shelter under Chu Sui, formerly her father's second-in-command.
+Wang Yanyu, who is fatally wounded by Dou Yuan, instructs her son Zhan Bocheng to refrain from seeking vengeance and to take shelter under Chu Sui, who is formerly her father's second-in-command.

 Zhan Bocheng becomes allies with Chu Sui's granddaughter, Chu Baoling, and her lover Liu Mang, and manages to prevent a treasure hoard left behind by the Wang clan from falling into the wrong hands.
 The treasure is then used to finance the activities of the outlaws led by Tie Mole, the current chief of the wulin.

-Meanwhile, Dou Yuan becomes more obsessed with power and starts collaborating with wulin lowlifes, corrupt officials, warlords and foreign powers in his quest to dominate the wulin.
+Meanwhile, Dou Yuan becomes more obsessed with power and starts collaborating with wulin lowlifes, corrupt officials, warlords, and foreign powers in his quest to dominate the wulin.
 However, his schemes are thwarted by Zhan Bocheng, who is supported by the younger and older generations of heroes.

 As the conflict escalates, the heroes unite to defeat Dou Yuan and his allies at the frontiers of the Tang Empire.
 Zhan Bocheng and Chu Baoling cripple Dou Yuan, rendering him unable to use his skills to commit evil again.
 The novel ends with peace restored to the wulin and the heroes marrying their respective romantic partners.